nanoy42/django-voting-app/docs/installation_configuration.rst

         }
     }

-If you use a postgresql database, on the same host as where you installed DinoMail, with the above values, it should look like this:
+If you use a postgresql database, on the same host as where you installed django-voting-app, it should look like this:

 .. code-block:: python

     DATABASES = {
         "default": {
             "ENGINE": "django.db.backends.postgresql",
-            "NAME": "dinomail",
+            "NAME": "django-voting-app",
-            "USER": "dinomail",
+            "USER": "django-voting-app",
             "PASSWORD": "secret",
             "HOST": "localhost",
         }